ndparker/gensaschema/README.md

 ## SYSTEM REQUIREMENTS

-You need at least python 2.7 or Python 3 starting with version 3.6.
+You need at least python Python 3 starting with version 3.6.

 ## INSTALLATION